GRID V8: AI Guidance for College and Career Decisions

 - institutional honesty

-If schools are being considered, use sharp tests.
+If universities are being considered, use sharper tests:

-- Can you get near real work during school?
+- Can this user get near real work while attending?

 Help the user identify: